Roof Vent Fan and Air-conditioners

 The power cable size is 2 gauge.
 There were recalls of early installs because coachmen miscalculated the gauge cable required and had to replace with heavier cables.
 There have also been numerous issues with bad installations that resulted in water pouring out the filter onto the bed.
 Some owners are on their third ProAir.

 Other issues were bad crimps in cable resulting in a low voltage shutdown when the compressor starts.
-After numerous problems, coachmen now installs the Turbo Air II.
+After numerous problems, coachmen now installs the Truma.

 Modifications: